University of North Carolina at Chapel Hill School of Medicine, MD

 Fellowship, Transplant Hepatology, Duke University Medical Center

-Cristal Brown, MD, MHS, is a board-certified gastroenterologist and transplant hepatologist in the Gastroenterology clinical practice within Digestive Health, a clinical partnership between Ascension Seton and UT Health Austin.
+Cristal Brown, MD, MHS, is a board-certified gastroenterologist and transplant hepatologist in Digestive Health, a clinical partnership between Ascension Seton and UT Health Austin.
 She specializes in providing care for patients with chronic liver disease.
 Additionally, Dr. Brown is an assistant professor in the Dell Medical School Department of Internal Medicine.

-Dr. Brown’s research interests involve improving end-of-life care for patients with end-stage liver disease through the use of palliative care.
-She is also heavily involved in identifying health disparities in vulnerable populations and expanding the concept of value-based care for patients with liver diseases.
+Dr. Brown’s research interests include improving end-of-life care for patients with end-stage liver disease through the use of palliative care.
+She is also actively involved in identifying health disparities in vulnerable populations and expanding the concept of value-based care for patients with liver diseases.

 Dr. Brown is a gastroenterologist with UT Health Austin.